Fostering Inspiration through Exploration.

 Cheyenne Mountain Zoo’s Teen Programs provide meaningful life experiences that inspire teens to take conservation action both on and off zoo grounds through education, leadership, stewardship and environmental exploration.

-We offer three teen program tracks, Zoo Crew Explorers, Teen Leaders and Teen Keepers, and each track has the option of participating in our Adventure Programming.
+We offer three teen program tracks, Zoo Crew Explorers, Teen Leaders and Junior Zoo Keepers, and each track has the option of participating in our outdoor adventure programming occurring throughout the summer.

 Zoo Crew Explorers (Ages 12-14)

-Summer Camp: Teens help with daily camp activities and gain valuable experience working with both children and animals as Junior Camp Counselors.
+Summer Camp: Teens help with daily camp activities and gain valuable experience working with both children and animals as Junior Camp Mentors.

 Face Painting and Button Making: Teens with a creative side will love the opportunity to artistically express their passion for animals.
 At our button cart, teens build a strong work ethic and public speaking through helping guests create and build their own personalized Cheyenne Mountain Zoo souvenirs.